-Food Stuff: Onion Rings, Monty Python & FDA
+Food Stuff: Onion Rings, Monty Python and FDA

 Welcome to Food Stuff – an irregular, irreverent, and hopefully humorous look at food policy, food law, food regulation, food safety, food politics, food fun, food farming, food fashion – in short, Food Stuff.
 Food is the Temperance movement of the 21st Century.
 In 2001, Eric Schlosser showed us how we had become a Fast Food Nation.
 In 2006, Michael Pollan explained what corn does to every person and animal in America.
 In 2008, Upton Sinclair came back to life as Michael Moore – Food Inc. is to 21st century what The Jungle was to the 20th.
 In 2009, peanuts turned deadly, and First Lady Michelle Obama said she wanted healthy school lunches and healthy school kids.
 In 2010, people blanched at eating genetically modified fish.
 Today, half of all Americans are worried they might get sick from eating tainted products.
 Americans are getting sick of getting sick from their food.

 Let’s start with the basics.
 What is “food?”
 The Shorter Oxford English Dictionary says “food” is a substance “taken into the body to maintain life and growth, nourishment; provisions, victuals.”

 Congress, on the other hand, says food is — “food.”
 And also drinks and chewing gum.
 The Food Drug & Cosmetic Act of 1938 defines “food” as food, drink, and chewing gum and the components thereof.
 There’s a great piece of lawyering behind why Congress added chewing gum to the definition of food, even though it isn’t taken into the body (except by accident) and doesn’t maintain life or growth, but we’ll leave that for another day.